wp-plugins/theme-options/readme.txt

 By activating the Image Management snippet and using it to manage your images, you can do away with messing with URLs.
 Option pages that have thickbox running and have `<?php do_action('image_url_input', 'THE_TEXTBOX_NAME'); ?>` after each textbox that deals with images, will for those form fields have an image icon that allows you to select an image visually.

+= My images or colors disappeared when I updated, what happened?

+There was a problem with the naming of the tables for two snippets, so their names were changed.
+You either need to rename the MySQL tables in your database or re-upload the images and re-create the colors.

 == Screenshots ==

 1. The Theme Options Plugin manages code, unlike other methods in which unrelated code gets mixed together.